abmercado19/behavex-images/README.md

 4. `clean_all_attached_images`
     - This function removes all images already attached to the HTML report for the current test scenario.

+## Examples
-These methods can be used from the hooks provided in the environment.py file, or directly from step definitions to attach images to the HTML report.
+The provided methods can be used from the hooks available in the environment.py file, or directly from step definitions to attach images to the HTML report.
 For example:

 * Example 1: Attaching an image file from a step definition
 ```python